wessenstam/cvm_influxdb_grafana/README.md

-# GTS Tools
+# CVM Monitoring tool

-This Repo exists out of five tools
+This Repo exists out of four tools

-1. server.py, server side of the measurement tool
+1. probe_server.py, server side of the measurement tool
 2. probe.py, probe side of the measurement tool
-3. Alertserver, keeps track of the thresholds and warns via Slack that a server has reached the threshold
-4. Independent InfluxDB for storing measurement data
+3. Independent InfluxDB for storing measurement data
-5. Independent Grafana for showing dashboards
+4. Independent Grafana for showing dashboards

-The order of starting/configuring is NOT the order in which the five tools are mentioned.
-Order is:
-1. InfluxDB and Grafana and configure
-2. Grab the InfluxDB Token, Org and Bucket
-3. Change the parameters to reflect these new values and start in order:

-    1. probe-server (server.py)
-    2. probes (probe.py)
-    3. alertserver
-## server.py
+## probe_server.py
-Server side of the probeing solution for the performance of the clusters we manage.
-Receives data from the probes and stores it into an InfluxDB.
-Can be run containerized and if needed native on the VM.
+Python source code of the server side of solution for the performance of the CVMs in a cluster.
+Receives data from the probe(s) and stores it into an InfluxDB.
+Will be run containerized.
+To run natively on Linux VMs, the corresponding dockerfile (Dockerfile-Server) is providing the dependencies needed.
-### Usage
-Run the probing server using the below command where the following parameters must be set:

-1. token; token for the connection to the InfluxDB container
-2. db_server; the IP address of the InfluxDB server
-3. org; the Organuisation as defined in InfluxDB
-4. bucket; the bucket in which the data has to be stored

-``docker run -d --rm --name probe-server -e token="INFLUXDB TOKEN" -e db_server="INFLUXDB IP" -e org=<ORG> -e bucket=<BUCKET> -p 5000:5000 wessenstam/gts2021-probe_server``
 ## probe.py
 Probe side that grabs the performance info from the cluster it checks and sends the data to the server side.
 Checks data every 5 minutes.
 Every probe will be checking 1 cluster.
 THis coud lead into many probe containers to be active at one time
-### Usage
+# Usage
-Make sure the file called ``cluster.txt`` has the correct parameters:
-``Cluster Name|IP Addresses for the PE``

-When starting the probe.py script, it needs environmental variables.
-These variables are:
+This chapter is describing what the pre-requirements are and how the tool should be used.
+## Prerequisites

+As the tools is made out of Docker containers, docker needs to be installed on the machine that will run the containers.
+The internet has lots of articles on how to install Docker on the O/S of your choice.

+By using Github, it is possible to pull the latest version on any machine.
+Therefore also git needs to be installed on the mahcine so the repo can be cloned.
+Depending on the use case, using a separate InfluxDb and/or Grafana environment, docker-compose also needs to be installed.
+The Github repo includes a docker-compose YAML file to start and run such an environemnt as Docker containers with persistent storage.
+## Getting the files needed for the tool
+To grab the needed files, follow these steps:

+1. Create a directory in which you want to store the files from the cloned repo, but also the files for InfluxDB and Grafana (persistent storage) (example /docker-data/)
+2. ``cd`` into the newly created directory
+3. Run ``git clone https://github.com/wessenstam/cvm_influxdb_grafana``. this will clone the dat from the repository on Github

+## Build the containers

+As the tool is container based, use the Dockerfile-Server and Dockerfile-Probe dockerfiles, using ``docker build -f <NAME OF THE FILE> -t <TAG NAME>`` to build the containers.
+The commands that are shown are examples.
+Exchange ``probe_xx`` to your name.

+## Parameters needed

+For the tools, server and probe side, to run, parameters must be used.
+The parameters need to be put in a file called **env.list**.
+The file needs to contain the following parameters and values:

 1. server_ip = IP of the server part (server.py) of the measurement tool
 2. server_prt= port on which the server is listening (default 5000, FLASK port)
-3. check_ip = What is the IP of the Nuutanix CLuster that needs to be checked?
-4. user_name = The username for the connection to the Nutanix Cluster (admin)
+3. user_name = The username for the connection to the Nutanix Cluster (admin)
-5. passwd = Corresponding password for the connection ot the Nutanix Cluster
+4. passwd = Corresponding password for the connection ot the Nutanix Cluster

-All parameters must be put in a file called **env.list**.
-This file is being used by the **start_probe.sh** script

-``start_probe.sh``

-If the probes need to be stopped, run

-``stop_probe.sh``

-## Alertserver
-This alertserver is polling every minute the data in the InfluxDB server and checks to see if there is a Cluster which is crossing the threshold as set in the alertserver.env file (example is in the REPO).
-This file also holds the IP address and connection token for the InfluxDB.
-Besides these, also the Slack Token is mentioned in the file.
-The default parameters, for performance checing, are

-1. cpu_load=75 ; 75% CPU load
-2. ram_load=80 ; 80% RAM load
-3. io_load=10 ; 10ms IO Latency

-The values have to cross the threshold for 5 consequtive times before the error is throw and an alert is send to the Slack channel.
-The alertserver has to be run on the same VM as a docker container.
-### Usage
-To start the alertserver run:
+5. token = Token to access the InfluxDB server
+6. db_server = IP addess of the InfluxDB server, if runing as a container, this si the IP address of the Machine running the container
+7. org = Organisation as defined in InfluxDB
+8. bucket = The name of the bucket as defined in the InfluxDB

+## Running the probe server
+Run the probing server using the below command where the following parameters must be set:

-``docker run -d --rm --name alertserver --env-file alertserver.env wessenstam/alertserver:latest``
+``docker run -d --rm --name probe-server --env-file ./env.list -p 5000:5000 probe_server``

+## Tools starting order

+The order of starting the tools is
-## InfluxDB and Grafana
+1. InfluxDB and Grafana
-Both InfluxDB and Grafana can be started using the docker-compose.yaml file using:
+2. Configure InfluxDB and Grafana

-This will start InfluxDB first and than the Grafana infra.
-Configuration has to be done afterwards.
-### Usage
-After installation of docker and docker-compose run:

-``docker-compose up -d``

-This will start the InfluxDB at port 8086 and Grafana at port 3000.
-Bith will have to be configured as a clean install if started for the first time.
+3. Grab the InfluxDB Token, Org and Bucket from the InlfuxDB interface
+4. Start the probe_server container
+5. Start the probe container